xebia/cypress-training/README.md

 You must at least have **NODE version 8.2.1**

+To navigate the SQLite DB, you can use an application such as [THIS](https://sqlitebrowser.org/dl/) one

 ### Prerequisites for Windows users ###
 If you have Windows, you need Python installed.
 You can do so [HERE](https://www.python.org/downloads/windows/)